luiswirth/bsc-thesis/src/matter/mesh.typ

       Simplex::from(simplex).assume_sorted()
     });

-    simplicies.extend(cube_simplicies);
+    simplices.extend(cube_simplices);
   }

-  Skeleton::new(simplicies)
+  Skeleton::new(simplices)
 }
 ```

 We can note here, that the computational complexity of this algorithm, grows extremely fast
 in the dimension $n$.
 We have a factorial scaling $cal(O)(n!)$ (worse than exponential scaling $cal(O)(e^n)$)
-for splitting the cube into simplicies.
+for splitting the cube into simplices.
 Given $l$ subdivisions per dimensions, we have
 $l^n$ cubes.
 So the overall computational complexity is dominated by $cal(O)(l^n n!)$,
 a terrible result, due to the curse of dimensionality.
 The memory usage is dictated by the same scaling law.